Housman paces Wapello win

 MIDDLE SCHOOL FOOTBALL

-BURLINGTON SPLITS: The Burlington middle school team split two games with Fairfield at the Edward Stone Field.
+BURLINGTON EIGHTH-GRADERS SPLIT: The Burlington middle school team split two games with Fairfield at the Edward Stone Field.
 Burlington won the first game, 28-8, and lost the second game, 6-0.

 The Grayhounds play at Fort Madison Tuesday.